lups-ufpel/PampaSim/README.md

-# PampaOS - Operating Systems Simulator
+# PampaOS – Operating System Simulator

-## Description
+--

+# 1. Overview
 Hello @everyone, this project is a operating systems simulator to help students in the process of learning the procedures of execution of operating systems.

 It intends to be didatic/academic, so it can help students understanding operating systems concepts.
 The open source characteristic provide to the user the possibility to explore the code as they desire.